-The LAN9116 host bus interface supports 32-bit and 16-bit bus transfers; internally, all data paths are 32-bits wide.
-The LAN9116 can be interfaced to either Big-Endian or Little-Endian processors in either 32-bit or 16-bit external bus width modes of operation.
+The LAN9117 host bus interface supports 16-bit bus transfers; internally, all data paths are 32-bits wide.
+The LAN9117 can be interfaced to either Big-Endian or Little-Endian processors.

 The host bus data Interface is responsible for host address decoding and data bus steering.
-The host bus interface handles the 16 to 32-bit conversion when the LAN9116 is configured with a 16-bit host interface.
+The host bus interface handles the 16 to 32-bit conversion.
 Additionally, when Big Endian mode is selected, the data path to the internal controller registers will be reorganized accordingly.